 BCHD is currently offering the Moderna, Pfizer and Johnson & Johnson vaccines.
-You will be able to note which type of vaccine you would prefer before scheduling an appointment.
+You will be able to choose which type of vaccine you will receive before scheduling an appointment.
 Note: those ages 16 and 17 can only receive the Pfizer vaccine with written parental consent.
 Children under 16 must have a parent or guardian present.

 Save time and complete your registration paperwork before your appointment!

-The CDC has recommended booster doses for all.
+The CDC has recommended booster doses for certain populations and age groups.
 BCHD will be providing regular doses for those ages 12+ during walk-in clinics on Tuesdays in Benton Harbor from 3-6 p.m. and Thursdays in Niles from 4-6 p.m.
 Parents or guardians are required to schedule appointments for children ages 5-15.
 Booster doses are currently available for those ages 16+.
 Starting January 11th, BCHD will be providing booster doses to ages 12-15 during our Tuesday and Thursday vaccine clinics.

-Moderna, Pfizer and J&J vaccines are currently available as boosters.
+Moderna and Pfizer vaccines are currently available as boosters.
 Please bring your vaccination record card with you to your appointment for a 2nd dose or booster vaccine.
 COVID-19 vaccines are also available from many other providers and pharmacies.

 WHICH COVID-19 BOOSTER CAN/SHOULD I GET?